mattburnett-repo/generic-fse-code-challenge/Readme.md

 # Generic Full Stack Engineer Code Challenge

-This repo is for an ongoing, generic personal project.
+This repo is for an ongoing personal project.
 It contains [frontend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/frontend)  and [backend](https://github.com/mattburnett-repo/generic-fse-code-challenge/tree/main/backend) code for a generic FSE code challenge.

-It uses React to connect to an ApolloGraphQL server.
-The ApolloGraphQL server connects to a remote REST API datastore.
+It uses React (Frontend) to connect to an ApolloGraphQL server (Backend).
+The ApolloGraphQL server connects to a [remote REST API datastore](https://generic-fse-datastore.herokuapp.com/api/v1/api-docs/).

 Data is pulled from the datastore, through ApolloGraphQL and then displayed to the user as a React UI.